 Therefore, the Common Law System does recognize the laws made by the Judges while deciding cases through the principles and rules from previous decisions and this fact makes Common Law to be both the laws made by the law-making body (Parliament) and the law interpreter.

-Thus, the question that “ Do Judges make laws?” receives the positive answer “YES” under the Common Law System, while to some other legal systems like civil law system the interpreter in this context, the Judiciary is not allowed to make law.
+Thus, the question that “ Do Judges make laws?” receives the positive answer “YES” under the Common Law System, while in some other legal systems like the civil law system the interpreter in this context, the Judiciary is not allowed to make law.

 The most important thing to note here is that under the common law system court decisions, though not all of them, are laws after a long time of practice.